COMPLEX CYBER HIGIENE

 Web content filtering

-Protect your customers’ data
+Protect customer data

 Incident management and disaster recovery

-Security breaches, unintentional loss of IT assets, accidental deletion of critical data, or power outage in a data center are examples of incidents.
+Security breaches, unintentional loss of information assets, accidental deletion of critical data, or power outage in a data center are examples of incidents.
 A good incident response plan clearly identifies what needs to be done, for the most common incidents.
 Incidents that are catastrophic in nature call for a disaster recovery (DR) plan.

 Conduct trainings